Overview of Operational Planning

 Creating an operational plan not only keeps the teams and their tasks on track but aids in decision-making and in alignment with a long-term strategy.

 An Operations Plan plays a pivotal role in ensuring that your business operations are aligned with your overall strategic goals.
 It helps in establishing a clear direction, defining responsibilities, and coordinating activities across different departments.
+By incorporating an Operational Business Plan and a continuity of operations plan, businesses can safeguard their operations against disruptions while maintaining efficiency.

-Now that we have understood the importance of an Operational Planning process, let's now discuss and understand how Operational Planning is going to benefit the organization and the project management team.
+Now that we have understood the importance of an operational planning process, let's now discuss and understand how Operational Planning is going to benefit the organization and the project management team.

 Advantages: